 Apantesis blakei (Grote, 1864)

-G. blakei is similar to Grammia nevadensis and G. williamsi.
-Both of these larger nocturnal species usually have red hindwings, and both lack the pale basal anal vein and pale antennae of G. blakei (Schmidt 2009).
-Holarctia obliterata has a similar color scheme to G. blakei but lacks the white transverse lines proximal to the end of the discal cell.
+A. blakei is similar to Apantesis nevadensis and A. williamsi.
+Both of these larger nocturnal species usually have red hindwings, and both lack the pale basal anal vein and pale antennae of A. blakei (Schmidt 2009).
+Apantesis obliterata has a similar color scheme to A. blakei but lacks the white transverse lines proximal to the end of the discal cell.